celo-org/docs/docs/community/release-process/smart-contracts.md

 ### Check Backward Compatibility

-This script performs some automatic checks to ensure that the smart contract versions in source code have been set correctly with respect to the latest release.
+This script performs some automatic checks to ensure that the smart contract versions in the source code have been set correctly with respect to the latest release.
 It is run as part of CI and helps ensure that backwards incompatibilities are not accidentally introduced by requiring that devs manually update version numbers whenever smart contract changes are made.

 Specifically, it compiles the latest and candidate releases and compares smart contracts: